lightly-ai/lightly/docs/source/getting_started/platform.rst

 Configuration
 ^^^^^^^^^^^^^^^

-In order to use the custom metadata on the Lightly Platform, it must be configured first.
+To use the custom metadata on the Lightly Platform, it must be configured first.
 For this, follow these steps:

 1. Go to your dataset and click on "Configurator" on the left side.